cfpb/design-manual/guides/effective-forms.md

 * Waiting periods or delays
 * Uncommon or hard-to-find infomation they'll need to provide
 * Constraints on who can complete the form (age, nationality etc)
-* Rquipment that will be required (e.g., a printer)
+* Equipment that will be required (e.g., a printer)
 * Non-digital parts of the form

 Use common sense, though.
 Don't try to make everyone read a page of terms and conditions before they start (they won't).